Is 30 Minutes of Cycling a Day Enough to Lose Weight?

 Is 30 minutes a day enough to lose belly fat?

-Should I ride every day or take rest days?
+Should I ride every day?

 What’s better—longer rides or higher intensity?